labibsharrarrayat/SmartClinic_front_end/README.md

 As part of clinic web development project, I and my team developed the front end of the website using HTML, CSS and JavaScript.
 This page illustrates the code and image for some of the pages that were developed.
-A mobile application relating to this project is shown in my github repository: https://github.com/labibsharrarrayat/SmartClinic. __
+A mobile application relating to this project is shown in my github repository: https://github.com/labibsharrarrayat/SmartClinic. <br />

 The developed web pages:**

 ![](web_screenshots/p1.JPG)